3mirSahin/ProgressiveOverload/README.md

 This is the current, simple requirements that needs to be dealt on the backend.

-* Add a few types of workouts (and allow users to create some)
+* Add a few types of exercises (and allow users to create some) - DONE
-    * On a second thought, we might want to just use a predetermined number of workouts
+    * On a second thought, we might want to just use a predetermined number of exercises
-* Keep a history of previous workout sets
+* Keep a history of previous workout sets - DONE
-* Create new workout sets (Allow the adding any workout in it) and give it names
+* Create new exercise sets (Allow the adding any workout in it) and give it names
+    * Need to allow people to give names to sets.
-* Show workout set trends.
+* Show exercise set trends.
+* Add the function to create workouts and place sets within it.

 Then...